 Aaron began acting at the age of six, with his first role as the son of Macduff in Macbeth, followed by a role in Arthur Miller's play All My Sons.
 He made his television debut in the British series Armadillo, playing Young Lorimer Black, the younger version of the lead character.
 By 2004, Aaron played a regular role in the BBC-TV series Feather Boy, an adaption from a novel of the same name.
 In 2007 he played a recurring role in the series Talk to Me, followed by a lead role in the series Nearly Famous (also 2007).

-Next, Aaron starred in Kick-Ass (2010) opposite Nicolas Cage, as a high school student who decides to become a superhero, followed by the 2011 historical film Albert Nobbs (the film for which Glenn Close won the Best Actress Oscar) and Oliver Stone's Savages (2012).
-He also plays the role of Count Vronsky in the film adaptation of Anna Karenina (2012) and starred in the superhero action comedy Kick-Ass 2 (2013).
-More recently, he starred in Godzilla (2014) and in The Avengers: Age of Ultron (2015).
+Next, Aaron starred in Kick-Ass (2010) opposite Nicolas Cage, as a high school student who decides to become a superhero, followed by the 2011 historical film Albert Nobbs (the film for which Glenn Close earned a Best Actress Oscar nomination) and Oliver Stone's Savages (2012).
+He also played the role of Count Vronsky in the film adaptation of Anna Karenina (2012), starred in the superhero action comedy Kick-Ass 2 (2013), and appeared in Godzilla (2014) and The Avengers: Age of Ultron (2015).

 Aaron is currently married to his Nowhere Boy director, Sam Taylor Wood, despite a 23-year age gap.
 Their first daughter, Wylda Rae, was born on July 7, 2010 and their second daughter, Romy Hero, was born on January 18, 2012.
 Aaron is also a stepfather to Wood's two older daughters, Angelica and Jessie.